Fidus Investment (FDUS)

 AI Analysis | Feedback

-Ms. Sherard brings over 25 years of finance experience to Fidus.
-She joined Fidus Investment Advisors, LLC in 2014.
-Before joining Fidus, Ms. Sherard was a financial officer at Prologis, Inc., where she served as Chief Financial Officer, Americas, and later oversaw the U.S. tax department.
-Her previous roles include Finance Director for Chicago Union Station Development Company, LLC, Executive Vice President and CFO of Grubb & Ellis Company, and CFO and Senior Vice President of SiteStuff, Inc. She also held positions at Morgan Stanley, LaSalle Partners Inc., and Hewitt Associates, Inc.
+Ms. Sherard was appointed Chief Financial Officer and Secretary of Fidus Investment Corporation, effective June 2, 2014.
+She also serves as Chief Compliance Officer and Principal Accounting Officer.
+Prior to joining Fidus Investment Advisors, LLC in 2014, Ms. Sherard was a financial executive at Prologis, Inc., where she served as Chief Financial Officer, Americas, and oversaw the U.S. tax department.
+She also served as Finance Director for Chicago Union Station Development Company, LLC.
+From 2005 to 2006, she was Executive Vice President and Chief Financial Officer of Grubb & Ellis Company, a publicly traded real estate services company, and from 2002 to 2005, she was the Chief Financial Officer and Senior Vice President of SiteStuff, Inc. Earlier in her career, Ms. Sherard held positions at Morgan Stanley and LaSalle Partners Inc. She is a CPA and holds an MBA from the Wharton School.

-Thomas C. Lauer, President & Interested Director
+Thomas C. Lauer, President and Interested Director

 AI Analysis | Feedback

-The key risks to Fidus Investment (FDUS) are:
+Key Risks to Fidus Investment Corporation (FDUS)

 AI Analysis | Feedback